-- 6.8 The Social Partners accept that the basis of any protection of workers' security of tenure must: - (a) take account of the Universal Declaration of Human Rights which specifically provides in Article 23 that "everyone has the right to work, to free choice of employment, to just and favourable conditions of work and to protection against unemployment;" and - (b) be consistent with principles enunciated by the International Labour Organisation.
+- 6.7 The Social Partners also agree and accept that in furtherance of their intention to avoid and reduce labour disputes, there shall be the following framework for the conduct of good industrial relations by all the relevant parties and, in particular, for the safeguarding of the employers' viability and the protection of workers' security of tenure. - 6.8 The Social Partners accept that the basis of any protection of workers' security of tenure must: - (a) take account of the Universal Declaration of Human Rights which specifically provides in Article 23 that "everyone has the right to work, to free choice of employment, to just and favourable conditions of work and to protection against unemployment;" and - (b) be consistent with principles enunciated by the International Labour Organisation.